ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    Handling of messages for which SPF and/or DKIM evaluation encounter a permanent DNS error is left to the discretion of the Mail Receiver.

-Herr (ed) & Levine (ed)  Expires 21 October 2021               [Page 25]

-Internet-Draft                  DMARCbis                      April 2021

-6.6.3.
+6.7.3.
 Policy Discovery

    As stated above, the DMARC mechanism uses DNS TXT records to advertise policy.
 Policy discovery is accomplished via a method similar to the method used for SPF records.
 This method, and the important differences between DMARC and SPF mechanisms, are discussed below.

+Herr (ed) & Levine (ed)  Expires 22 October 2021               [Page 28]

+Internet-Draft                  DMARCbis                      April 2021

    To balance the conflicting requirements of supporting wildcarding, allowing subdomain policy overrides, and limiting DNS query load, the